 - Laing O'Rourke

 For these employers, you should apply directly to your target country’s graduate scheme.
-Sometimes you will do this via a central graduate recruitment website, but some employers have country-specific graduate recruitment websites and Twitter feeds – for example, Arup has Twitter feeds for the Americas and Australasia.
+Sometimes you will do this via a central graduate recruitment website, but some employers have country-specific graduate recruitment websites and social media platforms – for example, Arup has Twitter feeds for the Americas and Australasia.

 Working abroad on a UK graduate scheme with an international employer

-If you don’t want to commit to spending several years in another country, there may be some opportunities to work overseas while on a UK-based graduate scheme.
-You could work on an international project from the UK but visit the site occasionally, or you could do a secondment abroad.
+If you work for an employer who has a number of overseas projects in its pipeline, you may find yourself working on international projects while on a UK graduate scheme.
+You could work from the UK but visit the site when needed, or you could do a secondment abroad.

 Doing an international civil or structural engineering internship

-You don’t have to wait until you graduate to work abroad – there are some internship providers, such as The Intern Group, that specialise in sending students and graduates overseas for work experience placements, although you should research the opportunities carefully to make sure they are right for you and to identify any hidden costs.
+You don’t have to wait until you graduate to work abroad.
+There are some internship providers, such as The Intern Group, that specialise in sending students and graduates overseas for work experience placements, although you should research the opportunities carefully to make sure they are right for you and to identify any hidden costs.

-Then there are several charitable organisations, such as RedR, VSO and Engineers without Borders, that match engineers with volunteering projects around the world.
+There are several charitable organisations, such as RedR, VSO and Engineers without Borders, that match engineers with volunteering projects around the world.
 A lot of the work involves mentoring local teams.
 You often need a certain number of years’ experience before you can apply for roles (typically three years plus), although the VSO does have a youth volunteering scheme.